-Biomonitoring of the Kapuni Stream and its tributary is carried out by Ballance as required by the conditions of the resource consents.
-Ballance monitors the ecological effects of wastewater and stormwater discharges from their operations on natural waters in the vicinity of the plant.
-Since 1981, biological monitoring of the Kapuni Stream and its tributary has been carried out regularly by a consultant (Cawthron Institute until April 2007, Stark Environmental from August 2007) for Ballance as part of a combined monitoring programme for the AUP and the nearby gas treatment plant operated by Vector Limited.
+Biomonitoring of the Kapuni Stream and its tributary is carried out by the Company as required by the conditions of the resource consents.
+The Company monitors the ecological effects of wastewater and stormwater discharges from their operations on natural waters in the vicinity of the plant.
+Since 1981, biological monitoring of the Kapuni Stream and its tributary has been carried out regularly by a consultant (Cawthron Institute until April 2007, Stark Environmental from August 2007) for the Company as part of a combined monitoring programme for the AUP and the nearby gas treatment plant operated by Vector Limited.

 The programme involves assessment of changes (if any) in the abundance and diversity of the macroinvertebrates and fish communities.
-Up to eleven sites in the Kapuni catchment are monitored quarterly for benthic macroinvertebrates and biannually for fish by electric fishing.
+Up to eleven sites in the Kapuni catchment, eight on the main stream and three in gullies that run through the irrigation area, are monitored quarterly for benthic macroinvertebrates and biannually for fish by electric fishing.
 Monitoring results and their interpretation are forwarded to the Council quarterly.